 Stout Grove is the world’s most scenic stand of redwoods.
 It’s not all that large, and it doesn’t have the biggest trees, but for sheer photogenic beauty nothing beats this extraordinary grove on a sunny afternoon.

-Located on a small floodplain at the junction of two rivers, the Stout Grove has an openness and cathedral-like majesty combined with a lush, lawn-like ground cover.
+Located on a small floodplain at the confluence of two rivers, Stout Grove is a quintessential alluvial-flat grove, with an otherworldly, cathedral-like majesty.
 There are quite a few good-sized trees here, although the Stout Tree with its distinctively rippled bark dwarfs all the others.
 The trees are all redwoods, with no understory of tanoak or other small trees to obscure the views.
 The redwoods are densely packed, especially at the west end of the grove.
-A perfect, plush layer of ferns and redwood sorrel carpets the ground.
+A perfect, plush, lawn-like layer of ferns and redwood sorrel carpets the ground.

-The grove has a remarkably hushed and serene environment.
+When it’s not too busy, though, the grove has a remarkably hushed and serene environment.
 Sounds are damped out by the thick, spongy layer of needles on the ground.
-What's more, the grove is hidden away off the normal tourist routes and busy Highway 101 is miles away.
-At times, however, some traffic noise does drift across the river from two-lane Highway 199, about a quarter-mile away.
-The noise is worse on weekdays when a lot of trucks use the highway.
+At times, some traffic noise does drift across the river from two-lane Highway 199, about a quarter-mile away.
+The noise is worse on weekdays when a lot of trucks use the highway, and in winter when there’s less foliage to block the noise.

-The best time to see the grove is in the late afternoon.
+The grove is most scenic in the late afternoon.
 Around 3 pm in the summer, the grove is dull and gloomy-looking, but by 4 pm the sun slants into the grove (thanks to a break in the canopy over Mill Creek) and the foliage becomes backlit with rich, brilliant golds and greens, like a stained-glass window in a cathedral.
 Sunbeams slant down, often visible as they cut through the darkness, to dapple the tree trunks and ferns.
 By 5 pm the show is over.
-I've been there many times and still find the transformation amazing.
+I’ve been there many times and still find the transformation amazing.
+In the winter the angle of the sun isn’t right and the light show doesn’t happen.

-Just across Mill Creek (a small creek that empties into the much larger Smith River) is another redwood grove that's much smaller and not quite as impressive but still exceptionally nice.
-It's worth the short walk over, at least in the summertime when two small footbridges make crossing the creek easy.
+Just across Mill Creek (a small creek that empties into the much larger Smith River) is another redwood grove that’s much smaller and not quite as impressive, but still exceptionally nice and with a lot fewer visitors.
+It’s worth the short walk over, especially in the summertime when two small footbridges make crossing the creek easy.

 The grove can also be reached by driving Howland Hill Road from the south, a much longer (5 mile) but also much more scenic drive on a narrow dirt road.